What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Methods

-Regarding the incorporation of propensity and sample selection weights into the analysis, our weights are not the same as those in the traditional g-computation or IPTW frameworks.
-We derived a new estimator with weights both for within-sample inference and for generalizability to our target population.
-Specifically, note the term $\Pr(S = 1 \mid X)$ in the denominators of Formulas \eqref{eq:id1} and \eqref{eq:id2b}.
-If selection does not depend on $A$, then identification reduces to the standard proof for the IPTW identification formula.
-However, in our setting, selection depends on the participant's self-reported race.
-Thus, we need the following decomposition to calculate $\Pr(S = 1 \mid X)$:
+Regarding the incorporation of propensity and sample selection weights, our weights differ from those in traditional g-computation or IPTW frameworks.
+We derived a new estimator with weights for both within-sample inference and generalizability to our target population.
+Specifically, note the term $\Pr(S = 1 \mid \boldsymbol{X})$ in the denominators of Formulas \eqref{eq:id1} and \eqref{eq:id2b}.
+If selection does not depend on $A$, identification simplifies to the standard IPTW identification formula.
+However, in our setting, selection depends on the participant's self-reported race, requiring the probability of selection to be marginalized over $A$, where